ViacheslavKolesnik/SeleniumTest/README.md

 Edit configs if needed.

-Browse to root project directory and run following in command line: `python launcher.py`.
+Browse to root project directory and run following in command line: `python launcher.py -l your_login -p your_password`.
 ## Run example
 Log:
 ```